 Types of Neurogenic Bladders

-Supraspinal lesions refer to those lesions of the central nervous system involving the area above the pons.
-They include cerebrovascular accident, brain tumor, Parkinson disease, and Shy-Drager syndrome.
+Supraspinal lesions involve the central nervous system above the pons.
+They include stroke, brain tumor, Parkinson disease, and Shy-Drager syndrome.

 After a stroke, the brain may enter into a temporary acute cerebral shock phase.
 During this time, the urinary bladder will be in retention—detrusor areflexia.
 Almost 25% of affected individuals develop acute urinary retention after a stroke.

 After the cerebral shock phase wears off, the bladder demonstrates detrusor hyperreflexia with coordinated urethral sphincter activity.
 This occurs because the PMC is released from the cerebral inhibitory center.
-When the patient manifests symptoms of detrusor hyperreflexia, the individual will complain of urinary frequency, urgency, and urge incontinence.
+Patients with detrusor hyperreflexia complain of urinary frequency, urinary urgency, and urge incontinence.

-The treatment for the cerebral shock phase is indwelling Foley catheter or clean intermittent catheterization (CIC).
-When the bladder becomes hyperreflexic, institute therapies to facilitate bladder filling and storage with anticholinergic medications.
+The treatment for the cerebral shock phase is indwelling Foley catheter placement or clean intermittent catheterization (CIC).
+Detrusor hyperreflexia is treated with anticholinergic medications to facilitate bladder filling and storage.

 Typical urodynamic findings for Parkinson disease are most consistent with detrusor hyperreflexia and urethral sphincter bradykinesia.
 The striated urethral sphincter often demonstrates poorly sustained contraction.

-Shy-Drager syndrome is a rare, progressive, and degenerative disease affecting the ANS with multisystem organ atrophy.
-In addition to Parkinson-like symptoms, cerebellar ataxia and autonomic dysfunction are common.
-Affected individuals demonstrate orthostatic hypotension, anhidrosis, and urinary incontinence.
+Shy-Drager syndrome is a rare, progressive, and degenerative disease affecting the autonomic nervous system with multisystem organ atrophy.
+In addition to parkinsonlike symptoms, patients often exhibit cerebellar ataxia and autonomic dysfunction.
+Clinical manifestations include orthostatic hypotension, anhidrosis, and urinary incontinence.

 Degeneration of the nucleus of Onuf results in denervation of the external striated sphincter.
 Sympathetic nerve atrophy causes nonfunctional bladder and an open bladder neck.